sanko/LibUI.pm/README.md

 - [LibUI::SearchEntry](https://metacpan.org/pod/LibUI%3A%3ASearchEntry) - a single line search query field
 - [LibUI::Spinbox](https://metacpan.org/pod/LibUI%3A%3ASpinbox) - display and modify integer values via a text field or +/- buttons
 - [LibUI::Slider](https://metacpan.org/pod/LibUI%3A%3ASlider) - display and modify integer values via a draggable slider
+- [LibUI::Combobox](https://metacpan.org/pod/LibUI%3A%3ACombobox) - a drop down menu to select one of a predefined list of items
+- [LibUI::EditableCombobox](https://metacpan.org/pod/LibUI%3A%3AEditableCombobox) - a drop down menu to select one of a predefined list of items or enter you own

 ## Static controls